-The advisor will make every effort to assess all F&B outlets if an activity/centre has more than one, including any pop-up vans or similar.
+The advisor will make every effort to assess all F&B outlets if an attraction has more than one, including any pop-up vans or similar.

 Visitors tell us having a Food & Beverage offer on site is important to their experience.
-(73% deemed it either 'extremely important', or 'very important').
+(73% deemed it either extremely important, or very important).

-Design &Flow / Ease of Use / Visitor information & Signage
+Design &Flow / Ease of Use / Visitor Information & Signage